tdawes93/arsenal-quiz/README.md

 ## Credits

 - Content
-    - [Sunshine](https://www.skibanff.com/), [Lake Louise](https://www.skilouise.com/) and [Whistler](https://www.whistler.com/) ski schools as general inspiration for content and layout.
+    - General inspiration for the layout and functionality of the quiz was taken from [Buzzfeed Quizzes](https://www.buzzfeed.com/uk/quizzes) and Paul Bowden's [MP2 project](https://github.com/PaulBowden673/Projects-MP-MP2-Quiz).

 - Code
     - The code for the saveScore function and the appendScore function was taken and adapted from James Q Quick's YouTube series [Build a Quiz App](https://www.youtube.com/channel/UC-T8W79DN6PBnzomelvqJYw).

-    - The method and some of the code for the checkAnswer function was taken from David Walsh's article on [Event Delegation](https://davidwalsh.name/event-delegate).
+    - The method and some of the code for the checkAnswer function were taken from David Walsh's article on [Event Delegation](https://davidwalsh.name/event-delegate).

     - The questions and answers were taken from [Fun Trivia Arsenal Section](https://www.funtrivia.com/en/Sports/Arsenal-7231.html).

-    - General inspiration for the layout and functionality of the quiz was taken from [Buzzfeed Quizzes](https://www.buzzfeed.com/uk/quizzes) and Paul Bowden's [MP2 project](https://github.com/PaulBowden673/Projects-MP-MP2-Quiz).

 - Media
     - All photos were either downloaded from [Unsplash](https://unsplash.com/) or [Pexels](https://www.pexels.com/).